 Now let’s look at how much you might expect to earn as a Pilates instructor.

-Income potential is important and probably the first real consideration when thinking of making a career move.
+Income potential is important and probably the first real consideration when considering a career move.

 Remember that this is an average, and many variables influence where you sit on the scale.

 Let’s look at a few of those variables

 Where you are situated is one of the most influential factors in earning in any job field.

 Many subfactors come into play when it comes to location.